 The sneaker business is international, and so are its bases.
 Where a brand chooses to set up shop sets the tone for company culture and provides the means for a meeting place to create the shoes we know and love.
 Whether you’re an industry hopeful or just a casual wearer, it’s good to know a thing or two about where your favorite shoe companies get their business done.
-Read on to get a view and a rundown of where the major players in the footwear realm call home base.
+Read on to get a view and a rundown of where the major players in the footwear realm keep their headquarters.

 adidas: Herzogenaurach, Bavaria, Germany